|

 Bermuda Gombey Festival is held annually in the month of September which is aimed towards giving an exposure to all about this important folk art.
 All the Gombey Troupes of Bermuda along with stilt walkers perform during the festival showing the skills they have acquired over the years.

-It is a tradition of the islanders to toss cash & coins at the feet of the Gombey dancers.
+It is a tradition of the islanders to toss cash and coins at the feet of the Gombey dancers.
 The rhythm of Bermuda Gombey dancing is energetic and grows gradually swifter depending on how wild and energetic the spectators can become.

 Unfortunately there is no place in Bermuda where Gombey is performed everyday or regularly, as this is not a full time profession in the island.
 They are performed in special occasions as I mentioned above and sometimes in the hotels.